ibm-cloud-docs/gateway-appliance/order-byoa.md

   ![Other](images/byog-1.png "Other")

 5. Enter your Hostname and Domain Name information in the **Gateway Appliance** section.
-Ensure the default information that populates the fields is accurate, and correct it if it is not.
+Ensure the default information that populates the fields is accurate, and make any necessary corrections.

-6. Select your desired data center location and the specific pod you want from the menu.
+6. Select a data center location and the specific pod you want from the menu.

-  Only pods that already have an associated VLAN display.
+  Only pods that already have an associated VLAN show.
 If you want to provision your gateway appliance in a pod that isn't listed, you must create a VLAN in that pod.
   {: note}

   The High Availability option is selected by default.